Ngai-Lam-Chou/2420-Assignment-1/README.md

 2. Enter your API token

-3. Paste the command below to switch the new API.
+3. Paste the command below to switch to the new API.
 ```shell
 doctl auth switch --context <Name>
 ```